jaycode/Self-Driving-RC/README.md

 - The sliding windows are going both vertically and horizontally to handle cases where the lines are coming from the bottom part of the screen and left/right parts, respectively.
 - All produced lines are then scored based on the x-position distance to the closest pixels surrounding the lines.
+- When the lines are overlapping, like in the example above, line with the smallest error rate is chosen.
+Left lane in the above's case.
 - There is a simple clustering mechanism within each sliding window (green and red boxes in the image above) to help the algorithm decide on a branch to pick.
 Notice in the screenshot above the predicted line correctly picked the trajectory that goes to the top-right section.
 - There is also a weight adjustment that makes a preference of lines that are closer to the car (i.e. middle, bottom).